Economic stabilisation and youth employment (completed)

-Project title: Initiative for economic stabilisation and youth employment
+Project title: Initiative for Economic Stabilisation and Youth Employment (ISECO)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministère de l’Industrie et du Commerce
+Lead executing agency: Ministère de l’Industrie et des PMEs

-In the wake of the 2011 revolution, Tunisia has experienced a period of far-reaching social and political change.
-So far the government has struggled in its efforts to address the high level of unemployment, particularly among young people, women and young university graduates.
+In the period since the 2011 revolution, Tunisia has experienced far-reaching social and political change.
+To date the Government has struggled in its efforts to address the persistently high level of unemployment, particularly among young people, women and young university graduates.
 There are also major economic and social disparities between different regions.
-Whereas recent decades have seen export-oriented supply and manufacturing industries become established in coastal areas, most inland regions lack any kind of economic structure extending beyond smallholder farming, where productivity is low.
+Whereas recent decades have seen export-oriented supply and manufacturing industries become established in coastal areas, many inland locations lack an effective economic structure.

-The employment and income situation has improved, especially for young men and women in disadvantaged regions.
+The employment and income situation has improved, especially for young women and men in disadvantaged regions.

-The project supports business founders and young entrepreneurs in 14 inland regions.
-It consists of three fields of activity.
+The project supports business founders and young entrepreneurs in 15 governorates of Tunisia.
+It comprises three fields of activity.

-Developing the range of advisory services for businesses following set-up
+2. Developing the range of advisory services for businesses following start-up

 ‘Cyber parks’, industrial parks geared specifically to information and communications technology (ICT), are being equipped to offer demand-driven services.
-Help in devising and implementing strategy plans and improving management expertise is being offered to 3 cyber parks.
-Fledgling ICT start-ups are receiving the commercial and sector-specific knowledge required to be able to develop new products.
-A massive open online course (MOOC) provides free training for young graduates and the unemployed on developing applications, and a competition held at the end of the course awards prizes to participants with the most innovative applications.
-Developers are also given support with improving their apps so that they can be sold on international sales platforms and thus generate income.
+Three cyber parks have received help in devising and implementing strategy plans and improving their management expertise.
+Fledgling ICT start-ups have gained commercial and industry-specific knowledge that enables them to develop new products.
+A massive open online course (MOOC) provided free training for young graduates and unemployed people on developing apps, and a competition held at the end of the course awarded prizes to participants with the most innovative results.
+The developers were also given support to improve their apps so that they can be sold on international sales platforms and thus generate income.

-The project’s lead executing agency is the Ministry for Industry and Commerce.
-Other national partners include centres of innovation and state-run business centres, business associations, technology and start-up centres as well as non-governmental organisations.
+The project’s lead executing agency is Tunisia’s Ministry of Industry and SMEs.
+Other national partners include centres of innovation and state-run business centres, entrepreneurs’ associations, technology and start-up centres and non-governmental organisations.

 The project is part of a special initiative designed to stabilise and promote development in North Africa and the Middle East run by Germany’s Federal Ministry for Economic Cooperation and Development (BMZ).
-Through the projects that make up this special initiative, BMZ is helping to open up economic and social prospects for people in the region.
-Within this context an additional sum of more than EUR 300 million has been earmarked for projects carried out by GIZ and other implementing organisations in the period from 2014 to 2021.
-The thematic focus is on youth and employment promotion, economic stabilisation, democracy and stabilising neighbouring countries in crisis situations.
+Through the projects implemented as part of the initiative, BMZ is helping to open up economic and social prospects for people in the region.
+Within this context, an additional sum of more than EUR 300 million has been earmarked for projects carried out by GIZ and other implementing organisations in the period from 2014 to 2021.
+The focus is on empowering young people, promoting employment, improving economic stability, fostering democracy and stabilising neighbouring countries in crisis situations.